OpenBMB/BMTrain/README.md

 </div>

 ## What's New
-- 2022/03/16 [0.1.1](https://github.com/OpenBMB/BMTrain/releases/tag/0.1.1) BMTrain has publicly released the first stable version, which fixes many bugs that were in the beta version.
+- 2022/03/16 **BMTrain** [0.1.1](https://github.com/OpenBMB/BMTrain/releases/tag/0.1.1) has publicly released the first stable version, which fixes many bugs that were in the beta version.
-- 2022/02/11 [0.0.15](https://github.com/OpenBMB/BMTrain/releases/tag/0.0.15) BMTrain has publicly released the first beta version.
+- 2022/02/11 **BMTrain** [0.0.15](https://github.com/OpenBMB/BMTrain/releases/tag/0.0.15) has publicly released the first beta version.

 <div id="overview"></div>